Data-Driven Dynamic Factor Modeling via Manifold Learning: Preliminaries

 Our next and final assumption ensures that $\lambda_0=0$ is a simple eigenvalue of $-\L$, and all of the other eigenvalues of $-\L$ are bounded away from zero.

 \begin{assumption}[Poincar\'{e} Inequality] We assume there exists some $C>0$ so that for any ${f\in \bL^2(\mu)}$

 \end{assumption} If $\varphi_k$ is an eigenfunction of $\L$ with eigenvalue $\lambda_k\neq 0$, then equation \eqref{eq:dirichlet} along with a Poincar\'{e} Inequality implies that $\lambda_k\ge 1/C$.
 In fact, the above Poincar\'{e} inequality is equivalent to the existence of a \emph{spectral gap} for $-\L$, that is, $\lambda_1-\lambda_0=\lambda_1\ge 1/C$.
-We remark that the term spectral gap is often employed in the diffusion maps literature to mean a gap in the spectrum other than between $\lambda_0$ and $\lambda_1$ (see, for instance, \cite[Section 3.2]{coifman2008diffusion}).
+We remark that the term spectral gap is often employed in the diffusion maps literature to mean a gap in the spectrum other than between $\lambda_0$ and $\lambda_1$ (see, for instance, \citet[Section 3.2]{coifman2008diffusion}).

 \begin{remark} If $\nabla^2 U\ge \rho I$ for some $\rho>0$, then $\mu$ satisfies a Poincar\'{e} inequality with $C= 1/\rho$.
 For instance, if $U(x)=\frac{1}{2}x^T Ax$ with $A$ positive definite, then $\mu$ is a non-degenerate Gaussian, the smallest eigenvalue of $A$ gives the spectral gap $\rho$, and $1/\rho$ is in fact the best Poincar\'{e} constant.
-However, this condition is not necessary, for instance, the two-sided exponential (a.k.a.~Laplace) distribution $\frac{1}{2} e^{-|x|}$ on $\R$ satisfies a Poincar\'{e} inequality with $C=4$. \end{remark}
+However, this condition is not necessary, for instance, the two-sided exponential distribution $\frac{1}{2} e^{-|x|}$ on $\R$ satisfies a Poincar\'{e} inequality with $C=4$. \end{remark}

 It\^{o}'s formula yields the dynamics for a $C^2$ function of $\theta$, such as $X$ or $Y$.
 For instance, ${X=(X^1,\dots,X^m)}$ satisfies (in components):